clouedoc/clouedoc/README.md

   - Kotlin (always useful when automating Android apps 😃)
   - Bash
   - SQL
 - Databases: I love PostgreSQL and had a bad experience with MongoDB early on.
 I am fascinated by distributed databases like Cassandra.
-I recently started using ClickHouse.
+I recently started using ClickHouse. (a few weeks later: I love ClickHouse!)
 - Queues: I like RabbitMQ, but the boilerplate is a bit too much for me...

 ### Productivity